kubelix/deployer/README.md

 From this service specification the following objects would be created and managed:

-- 1 `appsv1/deployment` with the specified container, environment variables, config files and resources
+- `appsv1/deployment` with the specified container, environment variables, config files and resources
-- 1 `corev1/service` with the ports
+- `corev1/service` with the ports
-- 1 `corev1/configMap` with the config files specified
+- `corev1/configMap` with the config files specified
-- N `networkingv1beta1/ingress` for each ingress specs on the ports
+- `networkingv1beta1/ingress` for each ingress specs on the ports

 ## docker image